VerifiedJoseph/ntfy-php-library/docs/classes/message.md

 # Message

-Class for sending a message
+Class for creating a message

 ```PHP
 Ntfy\Message()